This Day In Writing History

 By the late 1930s, many years of heavy drinking had taken a toll on F. Scott Fitzgerald's health.
 In late 1940, he suffered two heart attacks.
 On December 21st, 1940, the day after he suffered his second heart attack, he suffered a third, massive heart attack and died at the age of 44.
 Among the mourners at his wake was writer Dorothy Parker, who reportedly wept and murmured, "the poor son of a bitch" - a line from Jay Gatsby's funeral in The Great Gatsby.

 F. Scott Fitzgerald's last novel, The Last Tycoon, was published posthumously in 1942.

 "An author ought to write for the youth of his own generation, the critics of the next, and the schoolmaster of ever afterwards." - F. Scott Fitzgerald

-Today's video features a clip from the acclaimed 1974 feature film adaptation of The Great Gatsby.
+Today's video features the original theatrical trailer for the rare 1926 silent film adaptation of F. Scott Fitzgerald's classic novel, The Great Gatsby.
 Enjoy!